 But entrenched businesses – as the lucky firms that finally find themselves in this position are called – have always and will always face technological disruption and uncertainty, and it’s an understandable and all too predictable response to fight back.
 In 17th-century France, for example, the button makers’ guild petitioned the government to crack down on cloth buttons made by weavers.
 Fast forward three centuries, and in 1990s America, movie studios raised copyright concerns that postponed introduction of the DVD player.

 Avoiding change, though, is impossible.
 And these next few decades will be an era of sweeping change.
 One of the biggest and most disruptive forces behind all this change is digitization, and the faster companies stop resisting and work out ways to take advantage of it, the more likely they are to still be operating 15 or 20 years from now.

-This means understanding the trends shaping the digital landscape and understanding how those trends will affect different industries, business models, consumer preferences, and workforce changes.
+This means understanding the trends shaping the digital landscape and understanding how those trends will affect different industries, business models, consumer preferences, and slices of the labor market.

 Six Shifts to Monitor

 For corporate strategists, and other custodians of a company’s long-term future, it will pay to consider six big shifts, and think about the risks and opportunities they present.
 Once you understand these, you can swim with the current instead of against it.

 Data reliance is deepening: Data availability has increased, as has the amount of data itself.
 But more information can be too much of a good thing.
 Managers are worried about drowning in data and succumbing to analysis-paralysis.
 Customers too, rely more on data and conduct more research.